raiden-e/autofy/README.md

 ## Backup 📚

 Spotify has some good playlists.
-However, they get updated sometimes and good songs might be removed from them.
-This script goes through several of playlists and archives their tracks.
+However, they update them sometimes, such that they remove good songs from them.
+This script goes through several playlists and archives their tracks.

-Check out the [Night Rider Playlist](https://open.spotify.com/playlist/5p0qHPgujEMFGSRms689v8) and the [Night Rider Backup](https://open.spotify.com/playlist/5p0qHPgujEMFGSRms689v8).
+Check out the [Night Rider Playlist](https://open.spotify.com/playlist/37i9dQZF1DX6GJXiuZRisr) and the [Night Rider Backup](https://open.spotify.com/playlist/5p0qHPgujEMFGSRms689v8).

 ### Requirements for Backup